 *Numbers are estimates that may be subjected to changes.

-We hope you learnt more about Root Canal Treatment in Singapore…
+We hope you learned more about Root Canal Treatment in Singapore…

 Here at Vivid Dental Surgeons, we aim to educate our patients on matters regarding oral hygiene and health.
 We hope that this article gave you clarity regarding the topic of root canal treatments.

-Dr Ryan and the Vivid Dental Team wishes everyone a pleasant day ahead!
+Dr Ryan and the Vivid Dental Team wish everyone a pleasant day ahead!